 Coronavirus tax reliefs for individuals

-The senate and the house are working on another round of economic impact payment to US taxpayers.
-This second stimulus check is part of the currently proposed HEALS (Heath, Economic Assistance, Liability Protection and Schools) Act.
+The senate and the house are working on another round of stimulus check payments to US taxpayers.

-For more information about the stimulus checks, visit the IRS official website Economic Impact Payment
+For more information about the current stimulus checks, visit the IRS official website Economic Impact Payment

 This is a summary of a few individual tax relief provisions as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), P.L.
 116-136 signed into law on March 27, 2020.